[For further detail, see: The Nature of Time as a Temporal Interval. See also: A Buddha's Knowledge of the Past, Present and Future]

 And so a Buddha knows exactly what will ripen from each karmic tendency on the mental continuum of each being.
 But a Buddha knows the not-yet-happening result.
-What a Buddha knows is in terms of a Buddha who is now.
-These presently-happening results are invalid phenomena now, even for a Buddha.
+What a Buddha knows is from the perspective of a Buddha who is presently happening.
+Presently-happening results of other’s karmic tendencies that have not yet ripened are invalid phenomena now, even for a Buddha.
 They’re not possibly occurring now.
 Buddha knows it’s not yet happening.
 There’s a tendency, and many, many abilities, so the ability to give rise to many not yet-happening-results.
 And a Buddha knows what all the circumstances are that are going to be complete for that one to ripen.
 And the other ones won’t, because the circumstances won’t be complete; because a Buddha knows everything, and everything is going to affect this.
 But a Buddha isn’t knowing that presently-happening result, because it’s not yet happening.

 That’s a little bit difficult to really comprehend.
 There’s a form of a not-yet-happening event that only can be known by, well, in this case the omniscient mind of a Buddha, but in general just a mental consciousness, like a dream image.
 But it is not something that you’re seeing over there, like in the future; because it’s not yet happening.
 So from the point of view of a Buddha there’s certainty of what result will ripen from a karmic cause and tendency; from the point of view of an ordinary being there’s no certainty of what’s going to ripen.